gjb2048/moodle-theme_essential/README.txt

 - REFIX: Issue #447: Essential overlapping of Admin Settings.
 - FIX  : Issue #459: Messages Screen.
 - FIX  : Issue #463: Notification Time Stamp Issue.
+- FIX  : Issue #464: When 'layout' set then message screen is between 768px and 979px is broken.
 - FIX  : Apply MDL-49078.

 New in 2.8.1.2